NLnetLabs/routinator/source/interactive.rst

-When referring to the file with the :option:`--json` and :option:`--input` options, Routinator produces a JSON object that includes the validity state and a detailed analysis of the reasoning behind the outcome of each route.
+When referring to the file with the :option:`--json` and :option:`--input` options, Routinator produces a JSON object that includes the validity state and a detailed analysis of the reasoning behind the outcome of each route:

 .. code-block:: text